robjwells/robjwells.github.io/posts/2018/05/2018-05-08 table manipulation with r.md

     ## 5 2018-05-03 Dan Taylor
     ## 6 2018-05-04 Carol Williams

 Exactly what we want.
-Now time for a bit of formatting to make this giant list somewhat acceptable for humans.
+Now time for a bit of formatting to make this giant list somewhat acceptable for other people.
 This is also where my knowledge of R runs out.

     r:
     formatted <- str_c(